Pediatric Undergraduate Medicine

 In Transition to Residency (Year 4), students have the opportunity to return to pediatric ambulatory clinics and work in a general or subspecialty area for two weeks.
 Pediatric electives are also available to interested student by applying through the Rady College of Medicine Electives Coordinator.

 Additional time in Pediatrics will be available during the elective periods.
 Three-week rotations in various Pediatric specialties, general pediatrics and in rural communities will be available to interested students.
 Contact the Rady College of Medicine Electives Coordinator or the UGME

 Pre-Clerkship Coordinator – Stefanie Narvey, MD FRCPC

 Pediatric Lead - Consolidation - Jeff Hyman, MD FRCPC

 Program Coordinator - Shedlmor Sevillo

 Office Location and Hours

-The Administrative Coordinator and Program Assistant are in the office Monday to Friday, 0800-1600.
+The Program Coordinator and Program Assistant are in the office Monday to Friday, 0800-1600.